Beautiful feet for spring: care tips

 Schöne Füße für den Frühling: Tipps zur Pflege

-The chic sandals to go with your spring outfit, the feeling of grass or sand under your bare feet - when the temperatures rise, it's time for beautiful feet!
+Chic sandals to match your spring outfit, the feeling of grass or sand under your bare feet – when the temperatures rise, it's time for beautiful feet!
 Are your feet ready for spring?

 3 steps to perfectly cared for feet